Libardo1/telafinance/content/pages/95-model-validation.markdown

 <p>

 As with most things in life, the quality of a validation depends on the quality of the work put into it.
 Model risk can be managed to a finer degree when the right resources and right people are allocated to a job.
 Management can expect stronger, more robust, and better understood models with more credible results when validation is undertaken properly.

+---
+For any questions, comments, or inquiries related to this topic or any other on this site please reach out to: contact@bankcasting.com
+---